 Once a business has reached a certain degree of maturity, it is common for the owners to expand it on foreign markets.
 However, in order to make that transition easier, it best to operate under a liaison office.

 Foreign companies wanting to have an established presence in Dubai without undertaking separate commercial activities can opt for branch offices or liaison offices, also known as representative offices.
 While the branch office is allowed to carry out the same activities as the parent company, the representative office will only act as a communication channel between the parent company and its partners or customers in Dubai.
-The main activities of a Dubai liaison office are:

 Foreign companies are required to appoint a local agent when opening a liaison office in Dubai.